mamz90/horiseon-code-refactor/README.md

 ## Description

-This is a refractor of the Horiseon website to ...
+This is a refractor of the Horiseon website to to change the div elements into semantic ones.

 ## Screenshot

 ## Link to the deployed site